sunnyolive108/tobedonelist/README.md

 ```
 Explanation:

-app.py: The main FastAPI application where routes are defined.
+app.py: The main FastAPI application where routes are defined./n
 task_manager.py: Contains the logic for managing tasks, including adding, removing, and updating tasks.
 models.py: Defines the data models for the application (e.g., Task, User, etc.), typically using Pydantic for validation and SQLAlchemy for ORM.
 api.py: The file containing the API routes and business logic.